mattaq31/GelGenie/README.md

 ## QuPath GelGenie Extension Tutorial/Manual

 - Watch the video HERE!! for a quick overview of the extension's features.
-- For a more comprehensive overview of all available features, read the docs [here](/qupath-gelgenie/README.md).
+- For a comprehensive manual describing the entire process, jump to the readme page [here](/qupath-gelgenie/README.md).

 ##  GelGenie's Python Environment and Training New Models (for developers)